Experience Overview

 Itinerary

-Day of the Dead is possibly the most vibrant and colourful tribute to human mortality there is.
-Mexicans honour the dead, especially close relatives, by visiting graves and congregating around headstones to lay edible offerings alongside mounds of golden marigolds.
-To fully immerse ourselves in the festival, we visit cemeteries around San Cristóbal to see altars and tributes and plan to visit markets and bakeries selling ornaments and Day of the Dead essentials – a great chance to sample specialities only on offer at this time of year.
-Our day also includes time in Romerillo, a Chamulan village where the Day of the Dead traditions haven’t changed in many years – providing us with a very authentic Day of the Dead experience.
+Day of the Dead is possibly the most colourful tribute to human mortality there is.
 Traditionally, 31 October is for cleaning graves.
-They are made to look fresh and planks of wood are placed on top to represent doors.
+They are made to look fresh, and planks of wood are placed on top to represent doors.
 On 1 November, the festivities begin.
-Offerings are made to the dead, typically their favourite food and drink, while the ‘doors’ are opened so friends and family can have conversations with their loved ones.
-There is mourning but also smiles and laughter – the experience is overwhelmingly life affirming and uplifting.
-In Romerillo, the cemetery is also covered with huge blue wooden crosses decorated in chrysanthemums, which makes for a very colourful view.
-Accommodation: Hotel Casa Mexicana or Hotel Diego Mazariegos (or similar)
+Offerings are made to the dead, typically their favourite food and drink, while the ‘doors’ are opened so friends and family can speak with their loved ones.
+There is mourning but also smiles and laughter – the experience is life affirming and uplifting.
+To fully immerse ourselves in the celebrations, we visit cemeteries around San Cristóbal to see altars and tributes and explore markets and bakeries selling Day of the Dead essentials – a great chance to sample specialities only available at this time of year.
+We also visit the Chamulan village of Romerillo, where the Day of the Dead traditions haven’t changed in many years – providing us with a very authentic experience.
+Here, the cemetery is covered with huge blue wooden crosses decorated with chrysanthemums, which makes for a very colourful view.

 Similar Experiences